-You have probably all heard of this story and so I thought I would relate it to the world of quality management and to one that resulted in the company buying our software to ensure it didn’t happen again!
+You have probably all heard of the story of “Everybody, Somebody, Anybody and Nobody” so I thought I would give an example from the world of quality management which resulted in a company buying our software to ensure it didn’t happen again.

-So here is the story - there was an important compliance task to be done before a re-visit from a regulatory body.
-The Quality Manager assumed that the Director of Regulatory Affairs would do it, however the Assistant Quality Manager could have done it, in the end nobody did it and the regulators, having given them six weeks to resolve the issue, suspended their licence to operate.
+Our customer had an important compliance task to be completed before a re-visit from a regulatory body.
+The quality manager assumed that the director of regulatory affairs would do it, however, the assistant quality manager could have done it - in the end, nobody did it.
+The regulators, having given them six weeks to resolve the issue, suspended their licence to operate.

-The Director of Regulatory Affairs got very angry about this because they thought it was the Quality Managers job, but the Quality Manager thought the Assistant Quality Manager would do it.
-In the end nobody did what anybody could have, but if they had an electronic quality management system (eQMS) everybody would have known who was doing it and when they had done it (or not done it).
+The director of regulatory affairs got very angry about this because they thought it was the quality manager’s job, but the quality manager thought the assistant quality manager would do it.
+In the end, nobody did what anybody could have, but if they had quality management software to support their processes, everybody would have known who was doing it and when they had done it (or not done it).

-Agility is another important factor in the struggle to stop things dropping through the gaps and being forgotten – business is a dynamic process and when you need to look ahead and re-assign ownership of actions to others, whether this is because someone has left the company, or has been moved in the organisation, a window to see what they were responsible for and who you can re-assign to, is a comforting view to have.
+Agility is another important factor in the struggle to stop things dropping through the gaps and being forgotten.
+Business is a dynamic process and when you need to look ahead and re-assign ownership of actions to others, whether someone has been moved department or has left the company, a window to see what they were responsible for and who you can re-assign to, is a comforting view to have.